 Please join us for this three-part mid-morning course which is an abridged exploration of the Rabbi’s Tuesday evening Beyond Disputes: Debates That Shape Jewish Life course.
 With curricular materials provided by the Jewish Theological Seminary of America, this course will explore the well-known quality of Jewish life: our propensity as a people to argue.
 Where did this quality come from?
 How did it manifest itself in the Biblical, Talmudic, Medieval and Modern periods?
 We will examine some of the classic subjects on which Jews have disagreed as well as topics Jews debate today.
 Please join us for a lively exploration of what has united us as a people; namely, our willingness to disagree.

 Cantor Jamie Gloth

-Contact Cantor Gloth to schedule your learning times by calling him at the Temple office or by emailing him at [email protected].
+Contact Cantor Gloth to schedule your learning times by calling him at the Temple office or by emailing him.

 Did you learn to read from the Torah for your bar or bat mitzvah and forget how to do it?
 Maybe you never got a chance to learn?
 Here’s your opportunity!
-In a supportive, nonjudgmental environment, Cantor Gloth will teach you the Torah trope and how to read from the Torah.
-Don’t be shy and don’t miss this opportunity to become a member of the Temple Aliyah Torah reading community!
-This eight-session class will culminate with a Shabbat Torah reading that you schedule.
+In a supportive, nonjudgmental environment, Cantor Gloth will teach you the Torah trope (the cantillation marks that determine how the text should be chanted) and how to read from the Torah.
+Don’t be shy and don’t miss this opportunity to become a member of the Temple Aliyah Torah-reading community!
+Your learning will culminate with a Shabbat Torah reading that you schedule.
 Basic Hebrew reading skills a prerequisite.

 Please click here to see the biographies of all of the instructors in this year's Adult Ed programs.